gridpocket/c3isp/README.md

 ## To use the Email TO JSON converter

-- Put your email in the Resources/Email folder, in the .txt format.

 - Select POST /email and click on "Try it out"
 - Select the email file you want to converter in your computer
 - Execute and see the results.